-Your muscles must be used in order for them to maintain strength and flexibility.
-Spending long hours at your desk without using your leg muscles can cause muscle fibers to break down.
-This occurrence is known as muscle atrophy and can make your leg muscles weak over time.
+Your muscles must be used in order to maintain strength and flexibility, and spending long hours at your desk can cause muscle fibers to break down.
+This is known as muscle atrophy and can make your leg muscles weak over time.

 When you sit at your desk for long periods of time, the iliopsoas muscles are in a constant, flexed position.
 In this position, the muscles are shorter, which can pull on your spine more when you are standing, contributing to back pain and difficulty straightening your leg muscles after long periods of sitting.

-Taking Stretch Breaks
+Take Stretch Breaks

 Some stretches include standing up and placing your hands on your lower back, leaning backward and arching your back.
 You also can circle your shoulders and pull one knee toward your chest at a time to stretch your legs and lower back.
 Walking up and down a few flights of stairs also can activate your leg muscles.